-How soon is too soon to sell unwanted Xmas gifts on Trade Me?
+How soon is too soon to sell unwanted Christmas gifts on Trade Me?

 Some are freshly posted this morning, although others are early gifts that their recipients wasted little time in on-selling.

 While auctions are going live this morning, traditionally Boxing Day is when the most gifts are put up for sale.
-That's, too, when shoppers go onto the site in search of bargains.
+That's also when shoppers go onto the site in search of bargains.

 Fitbits, poor-quality portable speakers, the perennially unfashionable accessory that is the bum bag and Michelle Obama's book Becoming are tipped to be among the most unwanted gifts put up on Trade Me today and tomorrow.

-"Boxing Day has become one of the best days to hit the shops both online and on foot, and over the years we've seen some epic fails listed as unwanted gifts onsite too," Trade Me spokeswoman Millie Silvester said yesterday.
+"Boxing Day has become one of the best days to hit the shops both online and on foot, and over the years we've seen some epic fails listed as unwanted gifts onsite, too," Trade Me spokeswoman Millie Silvester said yesterday.

-Silvester's advice to those wanting to offload bad Christmas presents was to give the auction a good backstory and not too easily identifiable to avoid any awkwardness.
+Silvester's advice to those wanting to offload bad Christmas presents was to give the auction a good backstory and make it not easily identifiable to avoid any awkwardness.

 She ranks a pack of half-eaten Sampler biscuits, put to auction with the title "The Worst Christmas Present Ever?" in 2014, as one of the most unwanted gifts of all time on the online marketplace.